Omarelsa1125/Omarelsa1125/README.md

 # Hi, I’m Omar Elsayed 👋

-I’m **Omar Elsayed**, a **University of Florida (UF)** student majoring in **Computer Science**.
+I’m **Omar Elsayed** student majoring in **Computer Science**.
-I’m passionate about creating efficient, well-structured programs and love exploring how technology can solve real-world problems.

-I’ve focused on building a strong foundation in programming and software development through hands-on projects and coursework.
-My goal is to keep growing as a developer and build tools that make an impact.
+Through hands-on projects and coursework, I’ve built a solid foundation in programming and software development.
+I’m passionate about continuing to grow as a developer and building tools that drive innovation and make a real difference.